Morg9864/Morg9864/README.md

 ### 🗺️  About Me
 - 🏡  I live in **Liège, Belgium**
-- 🎓  Computer Science student obsessed with clean code & game dev
+- 🎓  Computer Science student obsessed with clean code, games & web dev
 - 🤝  Open for **collaboration, internships, and freelance gigs**
 - 🦇  Fun fact: I might be Batman (keep it secret!)